The Swiss guards are the Vatican's official military in charge of security.

 The Vatican is the world's smallest country at 110 acres, but there is a guardsman or officer for every single acre of land.
 The permanent staff of 110 are recruited from the official Swiss military.
-Each member is a Swiss citizen under the age of 30 and has volunteered to serve a contract lasting for 25 months.
+Each member is a Swiss citizen under 30 and has volunteered to serve a contract lasting for 25 months.

 As a group, the Swiss Guards make up the smallest active army in the world.

-I find it interesting that the Swiss Guard institution reflects Switzerland's past: Unlike the present, there was a lot of poverty which prompted young men to seek their fortunes abroad.
-Starting in the 16th century, Swiss Guard units were thus hired as bodyguards, ceremonial guards, and palace guards at various European courts.
+I find it interesting that the Swiss Guard institution reflects Switzerland's past: Unlike the present, there was a lot of poverty, which prompted young men to seek their fortunes abroad.
+Starting in the 16th century, Swiss Guard units were hired as bodyguards, ceremonial guards, and palace guards at various European courts.

 Due to Switzerland's political neutrality and reputation for honoring agreements, a pope or emperor could have the confidence that his Swiss Guards would not suddenly turn on him...